This Agreement (as defined below) is made and entered into by and between:

 8. Warranties and disclaimer

 8.1 Mutual Warranties.
-Each party represents and warrants to the other party that: (a) this Agreement has been duly executed and delivered and constitutes a valid and binding agreement enforceable against such party in accordance with its terms; and (b) no authorisation or approval from any third party is required in connection with such party’s execution, delivery, or performance of this Agreement.
+Each party represents and warrants to the other party that this Agreement has been duly executed and delivered and constitutes a valid and binding agreement enforceable against such party in accordance with its terms.

 8.2 Disclaimer.
 EXCEPT FOR THE EXPRESS REPRESENTATIONS AND WARRANTIES STATED IN THIS CLAUSE 8, INSTRUMENTAL MAKES NO ADDITIONAL REPRESENTATION OR WARRANTY OF ANY KIND WHETHER EXPRESS, IMPLIED (EITHER IN FACT OR BY OPERATION OF LAW), OR STATUTORY, AS TO ANY MATTER WHATSOEVER.
 INSTRUMENTAL EXPRESSLY DISCLAIMS ALL IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, AND NON-INFRINGEMENT ON ITS BEHALF AND ON BEHALF OF ITS LICENSORS.
 INSTRUMENTAL RELIES ON THIRD PARTY DATA SOURCES FOR INFORMATION AND THEREFORE DOES NOT WARRANT THAT ANY INFORMATION PROVIDED THROUGH THE INSTRUMENTAL SERVICES IS ACCURATE OR COMPLETE OR THAT ANY INFORMATION PROVIDED THROUGH THE INSTRUMENTAL SERVICES OR THIRD PARTY DATA SOURCES WILL ALWAYS BE AVAILABLE.